Eugenie McEvoy: Mature style

 Following the Salons of America exhibition of 1933 McEvoy showed her work mainly in Woodstock and vicinity.
 She appeared twice or three times a year in Woodstock galleries and less frequently in places like Poughkeepsie and Albany, New York.
 In a Woodstock Gallery exhibition of September 1935 she showed the painting, Quimperlé, which she had first shown in 1922.
 It was described as "a picturesque hillside town with a brilliant spot of sunlight on the topmost turrets, high above the gloomier buildings at the foot of the hill."
 In 1943 she placed a painting in a group show held in a New York Department store, Macy's Gallery of Tomorrow's Masterpieces.
 In 1948 and 1949 her work appeared in solo exhibitions in Woodstock.
 Of the first, a local reporter noted a gay atmosphere in the show and praised the lively appearance of McEvoy's subjects and her subtle use of color.
 The second included landscapes, flowers, houses, and portraits, as well as her well-known Taxi!
 Taxi!.
 A news account of the show said, "There is a feeling of strength about this artist's work.
 Also noticeable is an exceptional quality gained through the use of white."

 Apart from Taxi!
 Taxi!
-McEvoy's work received scant review from New York art critics.
+McEvoy's work received scant notice from New York art critics.
 Reporting on an interview conducted late in her career one reporter said her paintings showed "solid brushwork and rich colors" and praised her ability to transform "commonplace subject matter into a bold and exciting statement."